CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/_index.md

 To change the serial console baud rate:

-1. Edit the `/etc/default/grub` file.
+1. Edit `/etc/default/grub`.
 The two relevant lines in `/etc/default/grub` are as follows; replace the *115200* value with a valid value specified above in the `--speed` variable in the first line and in the `console` variable in the second line: